LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab02/Lab2Instructions.md

 ## Part 2: A multipage web site

-Create a review site that contains a home page and at least three review pages (you can re-use the page above).
+Create a review site that contains a home page and at least three review pages (you can use the page above as one of the review pages).

+- The home page will have links to the three review pages.
 - All the reviews will be in a sub-folder named reviews.
 - Each review page should have at least one figure on it.
--  All the images should be in one folder named images.
+-  All the images should be in one sub-folder named images.

 Check your pages using the [W3C HTML Validator](https://validator.w3.org)